fermyon/developer/content/spin/install.md

 ## Installing Spin

-Spin runs on Linux (amd64 and arm64), macOS (Intel and Apple Silicon), and Windows (amd64).
+Spin runs on Linux (amd64 and arm64), macOS (Intel and Apple Silicon), and Windows (amd64):

 {{ tabs "os" }}

 {{ startTab "Linux"}}

 There are multiple ways to install Spin.
 The easiest is to use the installer script, hosted on this site.
-The script installs Spin along with a starter set of language templates and plugins.
+The script installs Spin along with a starter set of language templates and plugins:

 <!-- @selectiveCpy -->